 BACHELOR OF SCIENCE IN COMPUTER SCIENCE, ENTERTAINMENT ARTS & ENGINEERING (EAE) EMPHASIS

-This degree is offered jointly with the College of Fine Arts.
+This degree is offered jointly with the EAE Program.
 A key characteristic of the program is its interdisciplinary nature.
-As the digital entertainment industry continues to grow, employers are focusing more on students who understand both sides of the industry, whether it is computer science students with additional fine arts skills or fine arts students with computing skills.
-The EAE specialization offers cutting edge courses designed for undergraduate students interested in pursuing careers in the digital entertainment industry, and expressing themselves using digital media, including courses covering video game design and development, 3D animation, and computer-generated special effects.
+As the digital entertainment industry continuously grows, employers are focusing on students who understand both sides of the industry, whether it is computer science students with additional game arts skills, game artists with computing skills, or game producers with varying specializations.
+This EAE specialization offers cutting edge courses designed for undergraduate students interested in pursuing careers as video game engineers and expressing themselves using digital media, including courses covering video game design and development, 3D animation, and computer-generated special effects, in addition to the full Computer Science curriculum.
 More information can be found on the EAE web page.
-See EAE program video (https://vimeo.com/23548847).
+See EAE program video.

 BACHELOR OF SCIENCE MINOR IN COMPUTER SCIENCE